Mars0827/Hum-AI-Thesis-Model/README.md

 🤝 Contributing

-Contributions are welcome!
+Pull Requests are welcome!
-Feel free to open an Issue or submit a Pull Request.
+Feel free to open Issues for improvements, bugs, or new feature suggestions.

-⭐ Acknowledgments

-This project is aligned with the NCT Rice Manual (Chapter XVI) and aims to support researchers, graders, and agritech developers in automating rice quality assessment.
+📜 License

+This project can include any license you prefer (MIT recommended).
+Add your LICENSE file if needed.